VictorCorral/Buddy-iOS-SDK/README.md

 ### REST Interface

-Each SDK provides general wrappers that make REST calls to Buddy.
-For all calls you can either create a wrapper class such as those found in `Models` or you can pass a type of `[NSDictionary class]` to be returned as the result.
+Each SDK provides wrappers that make REST calls to Buddy.
+Responses can be handled in two ways: you can create your own wrapper classes, similar to those found in `Models`, or you can use a basic `[NSDictionary class]`.

 #### POST